Natnael-Negash/printf/README.md

-this is printf group project
+This is printf group project